kevgo/text-runner/README.md

 TextRunner executes unstructured documentation, similar to what a human reader would do if they were reading and following it.
 It also ensures that links and images in your documentation point to existing targets.
-There are no restrictions on how your Markdown must look like.
 An example is the documentation you are reading right now, which is verified for correctness by TextRunner.

 TextRunner enables:
 - __evergreen tutorials:__
   your documentation is always correct,